ANSYS Lumerical

 Lumerical (now part of Ansys) is commercial, licensed software.

-Due to system incompatibilities (circa March 2026), Lumerical will not run natively on Sherlock.
+Due to various system configurations, Lumerical – or at least some elements of Lumerical, for example GUI components, may not run natively on Sherlock.
 The recommended approach to run Lumerical on Sherlock then, is to create an Apptainer (formerly Singularity) container.
 In addition to the ANSYS software, VNC (or a similar graphical friently protocol) can be bundled into the container to faciliate a better GUI interface and visualization experience.

 Prerequisites